- 1/2 cup (1 stick) butter 1/2 cup (1 stick) butter

-In mixing bowl, beat hardened brown butter with Florida Crystals® Organic Brown Raw Cane Sugar together with egg, egg white, and vanilla just until blended.
+In mixing bowl, beat hardened brown butter with Florida Crystals® Organic Light Brown Raw Cane Sugar together with egg, egg white, and vanilla just until blended.
 Sift or whisk together flour, xanthan gum, and baking soda.
 Stir dry ingredients with chocolate chips into batter.

 Using a spoon or a scoop, place tablespoon-sized portions onto prepared baking sheet, 1-inch apart.
 Bake 9 to 11 minutes or until the cookie edges are golden brown and centers are a bit soft.
 Do not over bake.